Parent & Family E-Communications

 *HOLIDAY BREAK SHUTTLE INFORMATION

 The Transportation Office will be running shuttles during the Thanksgiving and Winter Breaks to TF Green Airport, Amtrak/MBTA Station (downtown Providence), and the Peter Pan Bus Terminal (1 Peter Pan Way, Providence).
 Capacity is limited, and reservations will be approved on a first come, first serve basis.
-You can learn more about the Holiday Break Shuttle here.

 The 2025 Thanksgiving Break Shuttle sign-up is available now.
 Shuttles will run on Monday, November 24th and Tuesday, November 25th.
 Students must complete the Campus Break Shuttle Form to reserve a seat.